 Higher respect for diversity

 Flexible time off is often an indicator that your organisation respects individual needs and circumstances.
 It shows that you're not putting employees inside boxes or homogenising them but instead respecting them for who they are as individuals.
 Therefore, a flexible time off policy is universally respectful of any reason to take a break from work!

 The disadvantages of flexible time off (FTO)

-There’s a flip side to every coin, and that’s the case with FTO, too.
-Here are the drawbacks of instituting a flexible time-off policy:
+There's a flip side to every coin, and that's the case with flexible time off, too.
+Here are the drawbacks of instituting a flexible time off policy:

 Time-off conflicts within teams

 Flexible time off can rapidly spiral into teammates taking a break all at the same time.
 Such leave conflicts can interfere with capacity planning and lead to a lot of awkward conversations.
 One way to reduce this risk is to ask employees to inform their colleagues and managers well in advance when they're scheduling time off.

 Flexible time off policies can leave room for overuse or lack of communication, which can throw a wrench in the works.
 However, it's worth mentioning that chronic absenteeism and overuse often have other underlying causes that can affect productivity and morale — so don't forget to look into those!